DenisBosiak/de-zoomcamp-project/README.md

 - Looker Studio - data visualization.

 ## Dataset
 The dataset was downloaded from [kaggle](https://www.kaggle.com/datasets/jeanmidev/public-bike-sharing-in-north-america) community.
-It consist from three csv files: trips, stations and weather (from weather was used only 2 columns).
+It consist from three csv files: trips, stations and weather (from weather used only 2 columns).

 **Trips**
 *start_date - start date of the trip* *start_station_code - start station of the trip*